 Good Intentions Gone Bad

-The most troubling aspect of the Antivaxxer Movement may not come from the celebrities or sham science.
+The most troubling aspect of the Antivaxxer Movement may not come from celebrities or sham science.
 Instead, it may come from groups that advocate for a good cause.
-As mentioned, McCarthy built her activist credential by becoming a spokesperson for several organization dedicated Autism awareness and cure.
-She advocated for two such organization; however, there are many more.
+As mentioned, McCarthy built her activist credential by becoming a spokesperson for several organizations dedicated to autism awareness and cure.
+She advocated for two such organizations; however, there are many more.

 Despite the exposure of Wakefield’s hoax, several groups promoting the Autism-vaccine link are still going strong.
 And, many of them have become leading voices in autism awareness.
-Additionally, these groups have become more powerful and sophisticated than they were when they started in the late 90s.
-Their activities include powerful lobbying programs on the state and national level.
+Additionally, these groups have become more powerful and sophisticated than they were when they started in the late '90s.
+Their activities include powerful lobbying programs on the state and national levels.

 Softening the Vitriol

 One example comes after the hearing.
-Biel took to social media and wrote: “ I’m not against vaccinations – I support children getting vaccination, and I also support families having the right to make educated medical decisions for their children alongside their physicians.”
+Biel took to social media and wrote: “ I’m not against vaccinations—I support children getting vaccinations, and I also support families having the right to make educated medical decisions for their children alongside their physicians.”

-The tactic of the Antivaxxer have changed – most likely, due to some of the heat they received in light of the recent measles outbreak.
+The tactics of the Antivaxxer movement have changed, most likely due to some of the heat they received in light of the recent measles outbreak.

 The bill, SB 276 (that she erroneously referred to as SB 277) would do away with certain exemptions on inoculations.
 This includes exemptions based on religious beliefs.

-The tactic of the Antivaxxer have changed – most likely, due to some of the heat they received in light of the recent measles outbreak.
-Instead of calling for all-out ban of certain vaccines, the Antivaxxer are appealing to people to have the ability to choose if they want to inoculate their children or themselves.
+The tactics of the Antivaxxers have changed, most likely due to some of the heat they received in light of the recent measles outbreak.
+Instead of calling for an all-out ban on certain vaccines, the Antivaxxer are appealing to people to have the ability to choose if they want to inoculate their children or themselves.

 In many respects, the language used softens the vitriol that the Antivaxxers used in the last decade.
 Possibly, they are appealing to choice rather than going for an all-out assault.
 Of course, the choice they want parents to make is to not inoculate.